Preparing for Your Visit

 Siblings and Pets

-For Home Visits: During the Covid public health crisis, Mom / nursing parent and partner OR 1 non parent supporting adult, but no additional adults can be present in the room where the consult takes place.
+For Home Visits: Due to the ongoing Covid public health situation, Mother / nursing parent and partner OR 1 non parent supporting adult, but no additional adults can be present in the room where the consult takes place.
 Of course we value the involvement of anyone else who is supporting you, but must limit our contact to them, besides exchanging socially distanced greetings, to outdoors, where we would be happy to talk with them.

 For Telehealth sessions: Feel free to have any support people who are helping you join us at the visit-- partners, grandmothers, whomever YOU want to have there is fine.
 If they are part of your team, their involvement is welcome, in any way that you and they find comfortable.